Gabriella439/post-rfc/sotu.md

 **Debian Jesse (Raspberry Pi 2)**
 * current version: ghc 7.6
 * can install the current ghc 7.10.2 binary and ghci starts.
-However, fails to build cabal, with 'illegal instruction'
+However, fails to build cabal, with 'illegal instruction' (probably bad llvm version).

 **Arch (Raspberry Pi 2)**
 * current version 7.8.2, but llvm is 3.6, which is too new.